 Integrative: A negotiation in which the parties cooperate to achieve maximum benefits by integrating their interests into an agreement.
 These deals are about creating value and claiming it.

-[1] Coates, Gordon (2009): Notes on Communication.
-A few thoughts about the way we interact with the people we meet.
-A free e-book from www.wanterfall.com In the distributive negotiations (win/loose approach), each of the parties seeks maximum gains and therefore usually seeks to impose maximum losses on the other side.
-This approach often produces agreements' that are inherently unstable.
+In the distributive negotiations (win/lose approach), each of the parties seeks maximum gains and therefore usually seeks to impose maximum losses on the other side.
+This approach often produces inherently unstable agreements.